joshuajrrc/GenesisX30MN/README.md

 Download MobaXterm https://mobaxterm.mobatek.net/download-home-edition.html <br>
 Start up your VPS in MobaXterm. <br> Use SHH Session and log in using the login information Contabo sent you.

-Once connected to VPS:
+Connected to VPS using MobaXterm <br>
 Enable IPv6 using the following command: <br>
 `enable_ipv6` <br>
 Then restart ur VPS using: <br>
 `sudo reboot`

-Once restarted and reconnected to the VPS:
+Once restarted and reconnected to the VPS <br>
 Copy paste the following: <br>
 `curl -sL https://raw.githubusercontent.com/neo3587/dupmn/master/dupmn_install.sh | sudo -E bash -` <br>
 Make a 50gb swap file copy and paste: <br>